Table of Contents

 Pain is a common symptom in patients with deep caries.
 The pain usually subsides after root canal treatment.
 Few patients might sense mild discomfort for a week, even after a root canal.

-But, persistent, severe pain even after root canal procedure is a sign of root canal failure, or infection in root canal treated teeth.
+But, persistent, severe pain even after a root canal procedure is a sign of root canal failure or infection in root canal-treated teeth.

 Pain after the root canal.
 How to manage.